joost-morsink/FF-admin-module/wiki/auto_import.md

     click META_NEW_CHARITY "./events/META_NEW_CHARITY"
 ```

+- Donations are fetched and checked for prior registration.
+- If the charity does not exist, a new charity event is created.
+- Currency mismatches are handled using exchange rates if available; otherwise, the import fails for that donation.
+  - Applied exchange rates are used when available on the payment platform
+  - Otherwise an external API is used to estimate the applied exchange rate
+- Successfully processed donations are registered as new donation events.
+- Already registered donations are skipped.
+- When donations are cancelled in the mean time, cancellation events are emitted.

 ## Scheduling

-A daily import process is scheduled that takes into account the last three days.
-This way, when a job occasionally fails, the donations are imported a few days later.
-Also a monthly import is scheduled to sweep anything that still hasn't been synchronized to the admin module.
+- The import runs daily, processing donations from the last three days to ensure reliability in case of missed jobs.
+- A monthly sweep is scheduled to catch any donations not previously synchronized.

-Before each [enter](./conversion_day#the-in-process) the run state of these processes should be checked, to make sure all donations are taken into account.
+- Before each [conversion day entry](./conversion_day#cash-in-process), the status of import jobs should be verified to ensure all donations are accounted for.

+This process ensures that all donations are reliably imported, charities are kept up to date, and currency issues are handled appropriately.